 Both Action endings are presented this way.
 In the canon ending, Duncan wins but Beth at least gets to see her boyfriend and in the alternate ending, Beth wins but Duncan gets to go to dinner with Courtney.

 In both endings of Revenge of the IslandCameron states that he doesn't need to live in a bubble anymore.

-At the end of All-Stars, Mike finally manages to get rid of Mal, but at the cost of losing his other personalities as well.
+At the end of All-Stars (the mid-season finale of season five), Mike finally manages to get rid of Mal, at the cost of losing his other personalities as well.
 However, they reassure him he'll always have a piece of them with him, both figuratively and literally, as he retains all of the abilities they had.
-Additionally, the iconic Camp Wawanakwa ends up sinking at the very end of the episode, setting the stage for Pahkitew Island.
+Additionally, the iconic Camp Wawanakwa ends up sinking at the very end of the episode, setting the stage for the second part of the season, Pahkitew Island.